In the study of ancient diseases, nothing speaks like the dead.

 "Another source for dating diseases is genomic data," said Dr. Charlotte Roberts, archaeologist at the University of Durham and author of the book "The Archaeology of Disease."
 DNA testing of samples from mummies and skeletons can conclusively identify disease.
 And even without the evidence of a body, genes in existing samples of TB and leprosy bacteria suggest prehistoric origin.

 But the most difficult trick in defining the oldest known diseases may be in how you define the word "disease."
 For the purposes of this article, we'll explore only human, infectious, viral or bacterial diseases.
 So nix tooth decay, psoriasis, gout, obesity, rickets, epilepsy, arthritis and other human difficulties that are perhaps best classified as "conditions."

-Notably absent from this list are some of history's biggest killers, including influenza, measles, and the black plague.
-This is because these diseases require and the level of population density that didn't develop until humans began living in cities.
-Influenza, measles, and the plague are social.
+Notably absent from this list are some of history's biggest killers, including influenza, measles and the black plague.
+This is because these diseases require a level of population density that didn't develop until humans began living in cities.
+Influenza, measles and the plague are social.
 Malaria isn't.